-- 1. Put food in the oven and close the door. - 2.
-Touch QUICK DEFROST.
-The QUICK DEFROST Indicator Light will blink and the Display will show 0.
+- 1. Put food in the oven and close the door. - Touch QUICK DEFROST.
+The QUICK DEFROST Indicator Light will blink and the Display will show "0". - Touch Number Pads for the defrosting time you want.

-- you touched in the order you touched them.
-This example shows 2 minutes, 30 seconds. - 4.
-Touch COOK 1 & 2.
-The COOK 1 Indicator Light will blink and the Display will show 0. - 5.
-Touch Number Pads for the cooking time you want.
 The Display will show the numbers you touched in the order you touched them.
-This example shows 4 minutes, 30 seconds. - 6.
-Select a Cook Power.
-To cook at HIGH power, skip to Step 8.
-To select another Cook Power.
+This example shows 2 minutes, 30 seconds.